Durham schools to close May 1 as a quarter of educators request leave for rally in Raleigh

 Last year, 42 school districts shut down so educators could lobby lawmakers for more money.

-So far this year, three districts have said they will close May 1.
+So far this year, four districts have said they will close May 1, including Orange County Schools, which voted Monday night to make May 1 a teacher workday.

 Durham Public Schools made the announcement to parents Monday after a quarter of educators requested leave.